 The ski resort that invented ski resorts in 1936 is still setting the pace.
 3400’ vertical, 2500 acres.
-We boast the best snow-making, terrain for all levels, and spectacular views of five mountain ranges from the top of Baldy.
-And no lines, ever.
-We were just ranked the #2 Resort in the West by Ski Magazine.
-Opening Day in 2019 is (as always!)
-Thanksgiving Day.
+Sun Valley boasts the best snow-making, terrain for all levels, and spectacular views of five mountain ranges from the top of Baldy.
+And no lines.
+We were just ranked the #1 Resort in the West by Ski Magazine.

 Four Distinct Towns in One Valley, Plus One